Glossary of Terms

 Terms agreement: An agreement about how long a business has to pay a supplier after an invoice is received.
 Net-30 terms means the business has 30 days, net-60 terms means 60 days, etc.

 Value proposition: A statement about how a business’s product or service is better than what the competition offers.
-The value proposition describes the business’s uniqueness, the value it offers to customers and helps explain why customers should buy from one business over another.
+The value proposition describes the business’s uniqueness, the value it offers to customers and why customers should buy from one business over another.

 Venture capitalist: Venture capitalists typically offer larger loans to somewhat established businesses in exchange for an ownership share and active role in the company.
 Venture capitalists tend to invest in companies that are expected to quickly grow and have the potential of becoming multi-million dollar businesses.

 Vision statement: A vision statement describes what a business wants to achieve and what it wants to offer its customers.
 The statement should be brief, easy to remember, inspirational, based on the company’s values and focused on the future.
 It can also help attract and motivate future employees.